Introduction

 When attempting to understand the needs of the small cats, comparing them to their larger relatives is nearly as ill fated as comparing them to humans or dogs .

-In recent years, however, caregivers have become much more pro-active in wanting to understand their companion cats’ nutritional needs.
-Quality and effectiveness in meeting the true biological needs of cats are becoming most important aspects when choosing foods for a being whose life is entrusted into our care.
+In the last two decades, caregivers have become much more pro-active in wanting to understand their companion cats’ nutritional needs.
+Quality and effectiveness in meeting the true biological needs of cats are becoming most important aspects then ever before.
 Homemade cat food is popular due to countless pet food recalls of mass-produced commercial products, and because many know that pet foods are created as a profitable by-product from factory farming waste.
 Chronic and debilitating health problems in cats are another reason why cat owners go looking for alternatives.

 Although predominantly viewed as a low maintenance cuddly companion, life with cats can also be a very interesting hobby, because the cats are so specialized in their habits and unyielding from their needs.
 To an observant owner, domestic cats are an introduction to the wild nature of which we are all a part of.
 Learning about the natural habits and nutritional needs of cats, and making the food for companion cats yourself, is gaining you a better understanding about the world we live in.